JustRoger1956/CYD-Thermostat/README.md

 // 1.0.0 - 04/27/2025 Initial Release
 //
 // 1.0.1 - 04/30/2025 Some code clean up: no functional changes.
 //
+// 1.0.2 - 05/07/2025 Bug fixes to the loop routine for getting time and weather.
+//                    Added ability to display either a 12 hour or 24 hour clock.
+//
 //----------------------------------------------------------------------------------------
 </pre>